Yesmín M. Valdivieso

-Yesmín M. Valdivieso Galib is the current Comptroller of Puerto Rico.
+Yesmín M. Valdivieso Galib (born 1961) is a former Comptroller of Puerto Rico.
 Valdivieso was appointed by Luis Fortuño with advice and consent from the 24th Senate of Puerto Rico and the 28th House of Representatives.

 Education and career

 Yesmín M. Valdivieso, holds a Bachelor's Degree in Business Administration with a major in accounting from Georgetown University in Washington, D.C. and the Certified Public Accountant certificate.
 Prior to working in the Government of Puerto Rico, Valdivieso worked as Senior Tax Manager at the firm of certified public accountants Arthur Andersen & Co. and as Undersecretary of the Puerto Rico Department of Treasury.